mjain123/Redis-Queues-ProxyServer/README.md

 	});
 })
 ```
-The get command of redis returns empty string when the key does not exists.
+The get command of redis returns the special value nil when the key does not exists.

 Set command
 ```sh